 - There are three additional levels of appeal after Level 2, for a total of five levels of appeal.
-If reviewers turn down your Level 2 Appeal, you can choose whether to accept that decision or to go on to Level 3 and make another appeal.
-At Level 3, your appeal is reviewed by a judge - "Taking Your Appeal to Level 3 and Beyond" in this "Coverage Decisions, Appeals, and Complaints" section tells you more about Levels 3, 4, and 5 of the appeals process
+If you want to go on to a Level 3 appeal, the details on how to do this are in the written notice you get after your Level 2 appeal decision - The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
+"Taking Your Appeal to Level 3 and Beyond" in this "Coverage Decisions, Appeals, and Complaints" section tells you more about Levels 3, 4, and 5 of the appeals process

-What if you miss the deadline for making your Level 1 Appeal?
+What if you miss the deadline for making your Level 1 appeal?

 You can appeal to us instead

-As explained under "Step-by-step: How to make a Level 1 Appeal to have our plan cover your care for a longer time," you must act quickly to contact the Quality Improvement Organization to start your first appeal (within a day or two, at the most).
+As explained above, you must act quickly to contact the Quality Improvement Organization to start your first appeal (within a day or two, at the most).
 If you miss the deadline for contacting this organization, there is another way to make your appeal.
 If you use this other way of making your appeal, the first two levels of appeal are different.

-Step-by-step: How to make a Level 1 Alternate Appeal
+Step-by-step: How to make a Level 1 alternate appeal